LucasDelfino92/morrowindsharp/readme.md

 - Bugs and stability: includes all major bug fixes released for the game so far.
 - User interface: improved functionality and expanded hotkeys.
 - Visuals: vanilla-friendly high resolution upscaled textures, basic texture and mesh improvements, more immersive lighting.
+- DLCs: reworked implementation, expansions delayed and rebalanced.
 - Gameplay: basic quality of life improvements, new mechanics, and optional lightweight and ultra-compatible balance tweaks.
-- DLCs: reworked implementation, expansions delayed and rebalanced.

-Because this modlist is offered "as is" and to be considered complete, I won't be answering compatibility questions.
+This modlist is offered "as is" and considered complete.
+I won't be answering compatibility questions.
 Instructions on the installation and use of [**TES3View**](appendix.md#checking-for-conflicts) are provided.
 Use that tool to detect and solve conflicts.

 [**Click here to get started**](setup.md).